17 May Meet Father Goose | May 2016

-Admittedly, he’s not the elegant white goose that you see in children’s books.
+Admittedly, he’s not the white goose that you see in children’s books.

 He’s an Egyptian Goose, which is an introduced species in the United States.

-He’s very similar to the female, except he has a dark spot on this upper chest.
+He’s very similar to the female, except he has a dark spot on his upper chest.

 Otherwise, you can recognize him because he hisses and she honks; he follows and she leads.

 A pair of these beautiful birds lives in Carbon Canyon Regional Park, Brea, CA.

 Over the past three years they have raised three families.